htcondor/htcondor/docs/man-pages/condor_off.rst

 shutdown of a schedd.

-A "graceful" shutdown of a startd that has jobs running under it causes the startd to wait for the jobs to exits of their own accord, up to the MaxJobRetirementTime.
+A "graceful" shutdown of a startd that has jobs running under it causes the startd to wait for the jobs to exit of their own accord, up to the MaxJobRetirementTime.
 After the MaxJobRetirementTime, the startd will evict any remaining running jobs and exit.